-Below, an asterisk (\) means the item is subject to the \$350 Self Only or \$700 Self Plus One or Self and Family calendar year deductible.
+Below, an asterisk () means the item is subject to the \$350 Self Only or \$700 Self Plus One or Self and Family calendar year deductible when you use in-network providers; or subject to \$700 Self Only or \$1,400 Self Plus One or Self and Family calendar year deductible when you use out-of-network providers.
 And, after we pay, you generally pay any difference between our allowance and the billed amount if you use an out-of-network physician or other healthcare professional.

-High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office In-network: \$20 copay per covered office visit and 10% of the covered professional services including X-ray and lab 35 Note: Certain diagnostic tests are not subject to the calendar year deductible.
-See Section 5(a).
-Out-of-network: 25% of covered professional services Services provided by a hospital: Inpatient In-network: 10% of room and board and other hospital charges, inpatient \$100 per admission copayment applies 70 Out-of-network: 25% of room and board and other hospital charges, inpatient \$300 per admission copayment applies Services provided by a hospital: Outpatient In-network: 10% of other hospital charges 73 Out-of-network: 25% of other hospital charges Emergency benefits: Accidental injury Nothing up to Plan allowance of covered charges incurred within 72 hours of an accident 78 Emergency benefits: Medical emergency Regular benefits 79 Mental health and substance use disorder treatment: Regular cost-sharing 82 Prescription drugs: Retail pharmacy Network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply/\$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the initial fill and first refill.
-For subsequent refills, you pay the greater of 50% or the amount described above (except for Maintenance Choice).
-93
+High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office In-network: \$20 copay primary care provider for covered office visit and 10% of the covered professional services including X-ray and lab 35 Note: Certain diagnostic tests are not subject to the calendar year deductible.
+See Section 5(a). \$30 copay specialist for covered office visit and 10% of the covered professional services including X-ray and lab Out-of-network: 35% of covered professional services Services provided by a hospital: Inpatient In-network: 10% of room and board and other hospital charges, inpatient \$100 per admission copayment applies 72 Out-of-network: 35% of room and board and other hospital charges, inpatient \$300 per admission copayment applies Services provided by a hospital: Outpatient In-network: 10% of other hospital charges 75 Out-of-network: 35% of other hospital charges Emergency benefits: Accidental injury Nothing up to Plan allowance of covered charges incurred within 72 hours of an accident 80 Emergency benefits: Medical emergency In-network: 15% of the Plan allowance 81 Out-of-network: Emergency care is paid at the in-network level Mental health and substance use disorder treatment: Regular cost-sharing 84 Prescription drugs: Retail pharmacy Network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply/\$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the first and second fill.
+For third and subsequent fills, you pay the greater of 50% or the amount described above (except for Maintenance Choice).
+97